Inspiring people to practice kindness and pass it on to others

 When people need help, feeling the obvious concerns, I very much agree with this sentence, when we are in need of help, and we should do all they can to help others.

-Posted 10 months ago by Anonymous from Somewhere
+Posted over 1 year ago by Anonymous from Somewhere

 Not long ago, I blew a tire on a busy highway, an hour drive from my home.
 I had no money to pay for help to come and did not have anything like AAA.
 I was not able to change the tire myself-not strong enough and have never done it before.
 Many, many cars drove by, as I tried to wave someone down.
 I had two of my children with me and it was a very hot day.
 I was really losing hope, when a woman pulled over.
 She was as small as I am so was not able to change the tire either-but she let me use her cell phone to call the highway patrol.
 They sent an officer to change my tire and I was able to get home.
 That woman saved me!
 I was so grateful!